Gold Museum in Bogotá: just under 3 euros per person (November 2022)

 We expected a lot of dirt and high crime rates from such a big city.
 But actually, Peru is one of the safest countries in South America.
 A city to fall in love with and definitely worth a visit!
 The temperatures are currently between 20 and 24 degrees Celsius.
 Google only shows rain, but luckily, we haven't experienced any so far!

-One of our highlights in Lima were:
+One of our highlights in Lima

-Parque de la Reserva:
+The Parque de la Reserva

 For just 1 Euro entrance fee, we saw an incredible light-water show.
 In the background, the many skyscrapers sparkled.

-Parque del Amor:
+The Parque del Amor

 The Park of Love.
 Flowers were blooming everywhere, with small birds sucking nectar from them.
 Thousands of love locks hung on the railings.
 Vendors, newly married couples, a few stray dogs, tourists, locals, and a lot of pigeons could be found here.
 Plus, there was a beautiful view of the South Pacific.